-The Health District is the recipient of a rural communities opioid response program grant by Human Resources Services Administration (HRSA).
-The District is currently implementing the grant in two

-HRSA-designated rural areas, which are the city of the Darington and the Sky Valley region.
-One of the core activities that the consortium has identified is a gap in community-based school prevention and so staff are requesting to hire a behavioral health school counselor for Darrington's High School and Middle School.
-The cost for this position would be covered fully by the grant.
+The Health District is the recipient of a rural communities opioid response program grant by Human Resources Services Administration (HRSA) since 2018.
+The District is part of a consortium currently serving the two HRSA-designated rural areas, which are the city of the Darington and the Sky Valley region.
+One of the proposed activities was to increase and support the use of school and community based prevention programs that are evidence based.
+Darrington School District recognized there was a gap in mental health services for their middle and high schools so one of the proposals was to hire a mental health counsel using these grant funds.
+The total cost of \$120,000 would be completely covered under the grant.
+Chair Wright recommended this work be in coordination with Snohomish County Human Services to work on sustaining this work long term.
+Ms. Pia Sampaga-Khim and Ms. Jorstad will connect offline to discuss further.

-It was moved by Mr. Low and seconded by Mr. Nehring to authorize the Administrative Officer to enter into an agreement with Darrington School District to support HRSA-related work by funding a behavioral health specialist term-limited position, and forward to the full Board for action.
+It was moved by Ms. Jorstad and seconded by Ms. Vignal to authorize the Administrative Officer to enter into an agreement with Darrington School District to support HRSA-related work by funding a behavioral health specialist term-limited position, and forward to the full Board for action.
 The motion passed unanimously.